Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 However, any expat from a non-EU country will need to apply for a visa.
 There are two major visa categories in Spain: short-stay and long-stay visas.

-Short-stay visas are suitable for short visits, tourism, business trips, or family visits lasting up to 90 days within 180 days.
-Remember, citizens of certain countries, such as those within the European Union or Schengen Area, may enter Spain visa-free for short stays.
-Expats planning to stay in Spain for over 90 days must obtain a long-term visa or residence permit.
+Short-stay visas are suitable for brief visits, including tourism, business travel, or family visits, and permit stays of up to 90 days within 180 days.
+Citizens of certain countries, particularly those within the European Union or the Schengen Area, may enter Spain visa-free for short stays.
+Expatriates planning to remain in Spain for more than 90 days are required to obtain a long-term visa or a residence permit.

 Another viable option is the Golden Visa.
 This is a special type of residence permit available to non-EU nationals who invest a significant amount in Spanish real estate.
 The Golden Visa offers residency rights and a pathway to a Spanish Passport for those interested!